The lives of Lee Miller

 Description

-Described by the Sunday Times as ‘a fascinating revelation of an adventurous and protean spirit’, this biography is inspiration behind the up-coming film Lee, starring Kate Winslet as Lee Miller.
+Described by the Sunday Times as ‘a fascinating revelation of an adventurous and protean spirit’, this biography is the inspiration behind the 2024 film Lee, starring Kate Winslet as Lee Miller.

 Beautiful, bewitching and an exceptionally good photographer, Lee Miller was one of life’s adventurers.